qwshen/spark-etl-framework/README.md

       ```
       The ${events.db.password} is the encrypted value from the encryption step.
     <br />
+  - **A value can be any valid sql-expression which may reference pre-defined variables.
+Such as the execution_time, its value is calculated on the fly when the job starts to run.
+However, this only applies for the variables defined inside a pipeline.
+Variables with sql-expression defined in application configuration or from job submit are not evaluated.**

 - Aliases - the aliases section defines the shorthand name used for referencing various actors.
 However, the alias for each actor must be globally unique.
   ```yaml
   aliases: